steffenskov/Dapper.DDD.Repository/src/Dapper.DDD.Repository.MySql/README.md

 	{
 		if (string.IsNullOrWhiteSpace(connectionString))
 		{
-			throw new ArgumentException("Connectionstring cannot be null or whitespace.", nameof(connectionString));
+			throw new ArgumentException("connectionString cannot be null or whitespace.", nameof(connectionString));
 		}

 		_connectionString = connectionString;